souravsk/jenkins-CI/README.md

 docker run -d -p 9000:9000 --restart=on-failure -v sonarqube_extensions:/opt/sonarqube/extensions sonarqube:lts-community
 ```

-## How to setup Sonarquke on jenkins
+## How to setup Sonarquke on jenkins for docker

 Setp 1 - First Install Sonarquke plugins.
 The name of the Plugins is "SonarQube Scanner for Jenkins"